Glitch (Minnesota company): Founder's Kit

 GLITCH launched the Founder's Kit in 2020 to provide knowledge sharing resources for startup studios and game developers.
 It is a collection of public notes and tool kits contributed by various studios from around the world.
 It contains three sections: Pacts, Covenants, & Treaties, which includes templates of actual documents such as mutual NDAs, contractor deals, and founder's agreements for developer's reference; Business Structures, which lists the information intended to help developers identify an optimal business structure in the context of their goals; and Pitch Decks, a curated collection of presentations from game creators and the outcomes of each sample.
-This collection contains pitch decks from games like Bioshock, Diablo, Backbone, and Beacon Pines.
+This collection contains pitch decks from games like Bioshock, Diablo, and Backbone.

 Future of Play Direct

 GLITCH launched its first digital festival in June 2021, streaming on the Twitch Gaming channel during Geoff Keighley's Summer Game Fest.
 The company produced a showcase inspired by Adult Swim's late-night television programming block Toonami, highlighting creators and new modes of play.
 GLITCH collaborated with 3D artist Sakura Rabbit to design and build android Vtuber, Melios, to host the show.
 The twenty minute segment showcased games from twenty studios, including Among Us developers, Innersloth, Lethal League developers, Team Reptile, Future Club, a new studio formed by a team of Former Lab Zero employees, and Umurangi Generation developers, ORIGAME DIGITAL.

 A half-hour long second broadcast of Future of Play Direct launched in December 2021 during The Game Awards pre-show.
 The Direct showcased a program of newly announced independent projects, trailers, and game updates.
-Segments included the debut trailer for The Wreck and CURSES, and new trailers for El Paso Elsewhere, ValiDate: Struggling Singles in Your Area, Hyper Gunsport from Necrosoft Games, Glitchhikers: The Spaces Between, Midautumn, and One More Multiverse.
+Segments included the debut trailer for The Wreck and CURSES, and new trailers for El Paso, Elsewhere, ValiDate: Struggling Singles in Your Area, Hyper Gunsport from Necrosoft Games, Glitchhikers: The Spaces Between, Midautumn, and One More Multiverse.

 It also saw the addition of concerts, featuring music from the game's soundtracks.
 In conjunction with the broadcast, a Steam event ran from December 9 to 16, highlighting all available and upcoming titles from both Directs.